 What is a "Free Look" Period With an Annuity?

-The free look period starts when the policy is delivered to you.
-Some carriers require you to sign an actual delivery receipt, but it’s important to remember that the clock starts ticking when you get your hands on the actual policy.
-The other key fact is that the days counted are calendar days, not work days, so Saturday and Sunday are included.
+The free look period starts when the annuity policy is delivered to you.
+Some carriers require you to sign an actual delivery receipt, but it’s important to remember that the clock starts ticking as soon as you get your hands on the actual policy.
+The other key fact is that the days counted are calendar days, not business days, so Saturday and Sunday are included.

 When the policy is delivered, it is always a good time to give the carrier a call just to verify how the annuity works and to confirm the promises made during the sales process.
-Don’t call the agent, call the annuity company.
+Don’t call the sales agent; make sure to call the annuity company directly.
 The company’s toll free number will be on the policy, so if you find out that the guarantees don’t match up with the sales pitch, then you can free look the policy right on that call.

 The National Organization for Life & Health Guaranty Association is the overseeing body for all of the state departments of insurance.
 This site has a link to every state insurance department where you can find your specific state’s free look provision rules.

-The annuity free look provision is definitely the consumer’s friend.
+The annuity free look provision is definitely the consumer’s friend and can bring you peace of mind.
 Think of it as your get out of an annuity free card.
-With sales incentives at a fever pitch, and agent sales incentives ruining the annuity industry, it is possible to be up sold into an annuity you don't need.
+With aggressive sales incentives, and crazy agent sales incentives that ruining the annuity industry, it is possible to be up sold into an annuity you really don't need.
 Remember that the free look period is just one last way to make sure your annuity is right for you.
 If not, you can request your money back during the free look period allowed in your state.